Groups definable in partial differential fields with an automorphism: Definable subgroups of finite index

 \begin{proof} Let P be the property ``having a definable connected component''.
 The result follows easily from Proposition \ref{thm1}, Proposition \ref{prop2semi}, Theorem \ref{prop2}, and the following remarks: \begin{itemize} \item[(a)] If $G_0$ is a definable subgroup of finite index of $G$, then $G_0$ has P if and only if $G$ has $P$; \item[(b)] If the group $G$ is the direct product of its definable subgroups $G_1$, $G_2$, and $G_1$, $G_2$ have $P$, then so does $G$; \item[(c)] Let $f:G\to G_1$ be a definable onto map, with $\Ker(f)$ finite.
 Then $G_1$ has P if and only if $G$ has $P$.
-One direction is clear, for the other, we may assume that $G_1$ is connected, so that $\Ker(f)$ is central, finite.
-If $G_0$ is a subgroup of finite index of $G$, then $f(G_0)=G_1$, so that $G_0\Ker(f)=G$; hence $[G:G_0]\leq |\Ker(f)|$.
-Let $G_0<G$ be definable, of finite index, and with $|G_0\cap \Ker(f)|$ minimal.
-Then $G_0$ has no proper definable subgroup of finite index. \end{itemize} \end{proof}
+One direction is clear: if $G$ has P, then so does $G_1$, because an infinite strictly decreasing of definable subgroups of $G_1$ of finite index would yield such a sequence for $G$; for the other, assume that $G_1$ has P, and let $G_1^0$ be its connected component; then $f\inv(G_1^0)$ is definable and has finite index in $G$.
+So, we may assume that $G_1$ is connected. \\ If $G_0$ is a definable subgroup of finite index of $G$, then $f(G_0)=G_1$, so that $G_0\Ker(f)=G$; hence $[G:G_0]\leq |\Ker(f)|$.
+This being true for any definable subgroup $G_0$ of $G$ of finite index, implies that there is minimal one, and that its index in $G$ is bounded by $ |\Ker(f)|$. \end{itemize} \end{proof}